joabara/piatto-coreml-demo/README.md

 That data is not publically available in this repo, and so we provide a visual demo below instead!

+However, I did open-source the Allergy CoreML models in this repo.
+If anything, I would like for developers to take my AllergyML and use it to improve their Allergy detection!

 ![RecipeFromNaturalLanguage.gif](media/RecipeFromNaturalLanguage.gif)

 ## Cocktail Flavors